 Pull requests can be made to the main or dev (development) branch.
 Developers can discuss new features and the appropriate branch for contributing by opening a new issue on https://github.com/USEPA/WNTR/issues.

 Pull requests must meet the following minimum requirements to be included in WNTR:

-- Code is expected to be sufficiently tested using Travis CI.
+Code is expected have sufficient tests.
 Sufficient is judged by the strength of the test and code coverage.
-80% code coverage is recommended.
+An 80% code coverage is recommended.

-WNTR was developed as part of a collaboration between the United States Environmental Protection Agency National Homeland Security Research Center, Sandia National Laboratories, and Purdue University.
-See https://github.com/USEPA/WNTR/graphs/contributors for a list of contributors.
+WNTR was developed as part of a collaboration between the United States Environmental Protection Agency Office of Research and Development, Sandia National Laboratories, and Purdue University.
+See https://github.com/USEPA/WNTR/graphs/contributors for a full list of contributors.